vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/065/05_indra_gRNISha.md

 title = "05"

 +++
 The morphological identity of the forms gṛṇīṣé and stuṣé is disputed.
-Geldner takes them as 2nd sg. passives (favored also by Oldenberg), though he mentions the possibility that they are 1st sg. -se forms in his n.; Lub identifies them as 1st singulars.
+Geldner takes them as 2nd sg. passives (favored also by Oldenberg), though he mentions the possibility that they are 1st sg. -se forms in his n.; Lubotsky identifies them as 1st singulars.

 I take them as infinitives rather than 1st sgs, primarily because they are accented.